jsxgraph/moodle-filter_jsxgraph/README.md

 Using the `MathJax` filter within the board is supported in `moodle2.x` and `moodle3.x`.

+## Build Plugin

+To build JSXGraph-Moodle-Plugin run

+    $ make server

+in the plugin root directory.
+This will download the newest JSXGraph-Core from [http://jsxgraph.uni-bayreuth.de/distrib/jsxgraphcore.js](http://jsxgraph.uni-bayreuth.de/distrib/jsxgraphcore.js) and create  the ZIP-compressed directories for moodle2 and moodle3+.

+You also can use

+    $ make local

+if pou pulled the whole [jsxgraph project](https://github.com/jsxgraph) from GitHub.
+Then the newest JSXGraph-Core will be copied from `../jsxgraph/build/`.

 ## Feedback

 All bugs, feature requests, feedback, etc., are welcome.